 It remains only to regulate Russia’s “natural” advantages

-It is amazing but when something extraordinary happens (hostage taking of several hundred theatergoers in Moscow, for instance), and here your are, the problems which seemed unsolvable before, start realizing in a very easy manner.
-Today member of the European Commission Pascal Lamy, who has come to Moscow to negotiate Russia’s incorporation into the WTO, told the leadership of the Russian Union of Businessmen and Industrialist sthat Russia’s membership in the international organization was a practically settled problem.
+It is amazing, but when something extraordinary happens (hostage taking of several hundred theatergoers in Moscow, for instance), and here your are, the problems that seemed unsolvable before, start being solved in a very easy manner.
+Today, member of the European Commission Pascal Lamy, who has come to Moscow to negotiate Russia’s incorporation into the WTO, told the leadership of the Russian Union of Businessmen and Industrialists that Russia’s membership in the international organization was a practically settled problem.
 Russian businessmen must be happy because of it indeed.
-In Lamy’s words, there are just two basic problems which must be settled for this.
+In Lamy’s words, there are just two basic problems that must be settled.
 What are they?

-After the meeting with the European Commission representative, Director General of the Severstal metallurgical company, Alexey Mordashov, said that a compromise with the WTO must include three problems: prices for energy resources, protection of several economy sectors and asses to the market of services.
+After a meeting with the European Commission representative, Director General of the Severstal metallurgical company Alexey Mordashov said that a compromise with the WTO must include three problems: prices for energy resources, protection of several economy sectors and asses to the market of services.

 That is why, as concerning the first item, the Russian Union of Businessmen and Industrialists suggests that the WTO’s demand on leveling the domestic and the world prices for energy resources by the means of state regulation instruments should be turned down.
-Especially, that the problem has been already turned down by the Russia President.
-Alexey Mordashov thinks that instead of it Russia can assume the obligation to reform the energy sector with a view of its liberalization.
+Especially since the problem has been already turned down by the Russian President.
+Alexey Mordashov thinks that instead of this, Russia can assume the obligation to reform the energy sector with a view of its liberalization.
 It will be easy to carry out the obligation as the Russian parliament is to pass the laws on the energy reform very soon.